vippsas/vipps-woocommerce/README.txt

 = 1.1.1 =
 * Fix: `wp_get_scheduled_event()` is not available in WP < 5.1, so we should not use this for earlier versions.
 Instead we now use `wp_get_schedule()` which has been available since WP 2.1.0.

-= 1.1.0 =
-* Fix: The action for woocommerce_thankyou should now be first in the pecking order.
-* Enhancement: Added a custom cron schedule so we can check pending payments every 5 minutes.
-This is because we check only 5 at a time, and every hour would take too long.
-This ratio will continue to be tweaked as we go.
-* Change: Renamed `WC_VIPPS_RECURRING_CHARGE_BEFORE_DUE_DAYS` to `WC_VIPPS_RECURRING_CHARGE_DUE_DAYS_PADDING` and clarify what it does.
-We do not actually want anyone to change this unless they know what they're doing.
-* Enhancement: Add a useful product option for products that are both digital and physical that allows instantly capturing a payment.

-= 1.0.9 =
-* Fix: Fix manual captures.
-This is in many ways 1.0.8's lost brother.

-= 1.0.8 =
-* Fix: Fixed critical bug with renewals not working due to a specific meta key not being set on automatic renewal.
-Update ASAP.